Home

 Total

 You have now worked out your required salary range.
-Next in preparing for salary negotiating is to evaluate the job offer compensation package as a whole and decide what aspects of the compensation package you can negotiate.
+Next in preparing for negotiations is to evaluate the job offer compensation package as a whole.
+Decide what aspects of the compensation package you can negotiate.